andy03kr/vncdesktop/README.md

 VNC desktop provides remote access to the user's desktop for technical support when one or both behinde NAT.

 If a VNC server is installed on the user's computer, it will be used with the specified password.
-In this case, VNC server run in service mode and vncdesktop will only provide a tunnel to the proxy server.
+In this case, VNC server runs at service mode and vncdesktop will only provide a tunnel to the proxy server.
-If a VNC server not installed on the user`s computer, VNC server will be run in application mode.
+If a VNC server not installed on the user`s computer, VNC server will be running at application mode.

 ### Uses
 - PLINK.EXE and PUTTYGEN.EXE from putty package - to create a secure connection to a proxy server and convert a private key.